 A clear grasp of how to execute PR campaigns

 Public Relations is a funny dance in the startup world.
 It’s essentially a sales process that requires a certain skill of persuasion.
 They are selling the journalist on the fact that your startup is worth writing about and unique enough that it will bring them more pageviews/interest than the other 100 companies pitching them that day.
 This takes practice and in some cases an innate talent for storytelling.
 While you are putting the final touches on the actual engineering, your business cofounder should be putting together a PR plan along with the pitch materials for the journalists themselves. +1 if your business cofounder has done this before and has relationships with journalists.

 A strong understanding of operational headaches such as legal, HR, etc.

 Paperwork and mundane operational stuff is such a pain in the ass.
 Payroll?
 Incorporation?
 Founders agreements?
 Fundraising details?
 All of these things take time and are a distraction to technical cofounders.
 Yes, they should be aware of what’s going on and have input, but spending a ton of time on these items is not optimal.

 An ability to walk the walk with investors

 Fundraising is such a hellacious pain that eats a startup’s time like none other.
-All cofounders should be present at pitch meetings, but the negotiations behind the scenes, constant emailing back+forth, setting terms, paperwork,etc. eats time.
+All cofounders should be present at pitch meetings, but the negotiations behind the scenes, constant emailing back+forth, customer centric., setting terms, paperwork,etc. eats time.
 A good business cofounder will have dealt with investors in the past and know how to go through the fundraising process from pitch to term sheet.